 While WIPs and drafts are not publicly viewable, they are available for private viewing for checking.

 An article displayed on the Article body page renders a page close to how it will be when released, but there are some spacing differences due to extra hidden elements for supporting the editing functionality.
 In the Article body and History pages, any version can be viewed in another browser tab or window.
 This is to allow checking for how they are exactly rendered in the browser.
 Their URL can be copied for use in a different browser.
 The only limitation is that the URL will only be valid for 30 minutes.
 To avoid confusion with the current release version, such viewing pages have a highlighted block with its status under the introduction.

 Files are treated more comprehensively in Smallsite Design.

-While Smallsite Design does not manage file versioning by only storing the latest version, a file needs to be considered as a set of possible versions, each shown under different conditions.
-To elaborate, there will always be one for the master locale, which serves as the default, but a version can also be uploaded for different reading directions or for each other locale.
+While Smallsite Design does not manage file versioning because it only stores the latest version, a file needs to be considered as a set of possible variants, each shown under different conditions.
+To elaborate, there will always be one for the master locale, which serves as the default, but a version can also be uploaded for the opposite reading direction or for each other locale.
 When not in the master locale, one of those other versions will be shown if it satisfies one of the conditions.

 Strict compliance requires that each version of an article specifies which particular version of each resource, like images, are used.

-Smallsite Design is not a strictly-controlled configuration manager, so it is not suitable, on its own, for ISO9000-compliant records management, because the article doesn't reference particular versions of the files it uses.
+Smallsite Design has version management of the bodies of articles to help with the practicalities of editing and task-assignment.
+It is not a strictly-controlled configuration manager for legal purposes, so it is not suitable, on its own, for ISO9000-compliant records management, because the article doesn't reference particular versions of the files it uses.
 That is, the versioning of files is decoupled from the versioning of articles.
 Smallsite Design does not manage file versioning at all, and is only holding the latest version of each file.